The Garden Grazer

 Customizing

 Make it "meaty": Add your favorite vegan ground beef crumbles if desired.
-I suggest to cook them separately according to package instructions.
+I suggest cooking these separately according to package instructions.
 Then stir them into the pot towards the end of cook time.

 Serving